-2. Peer mentor program: Current and incoming freshmen are paired with upperclassman peer mentors for the duration of the academic year.
-The peer mentors are paid and trained by Stanford Neurodiversity Project staff and also receive ongoing supervision by staff.
+2. Peer mentor program (on hold): Current and incoming freshmen are paired with upperclassman peer mentors for the duration of the academic year.
+The peer mentors are trained by Stanford Neurodiversity Project staff and also receive ongoing supervision by staff.
 Students and peer mentors work through a mentoring curriculum, and peer mentors also provide support in a variety of areas as the need arises.

-3. Adult Neurodevlopment Clinic (ANC): All students in the Neurodiverse Student Support Program will have an initial consultation in the ANC.
+3. Adult Neurodevlopment Clinic: All students in the Neurodiverse Student Support Program will have an initial consultation in the ANC.
 Students with a need for ongoing mental health support or medication management can be seen in this clinic.

 We have also started an affinity group that meets weekly.

 The group is a low-stress space to talk about student life, learn about neurodiversity, or just be around other neurodiverse students.
 During winter quarter, the group meets Thursdays 7-8pm.
 We welcome both neurotypical and neurodiverse students!
 Contact us for more information.

 Neurodiverse students are able to apply throughout the school year and are admitted on a rolling basis as space allows.
 We believe that the earlier one get support, the better, so we encourage students to apply at the beginning of the year.
 If you are interested in this program, please fill out the interest form below and we will contact you with more information.